Are You Actually Fixing Patients?

 It's kind of amazing.
 When the repair is complete, you can't even see where the damage was.
 Your windshield is crystal clear.

 Many patients think their episode of chiropractic care is doing something similar for their spine.
 They have an ache or pain and expect that a couple weeks of adjustments will have them feeling great and as good as new.
-Like a windshield.
+Like their windshield repair.

 Similarly, there are chiropractors who believe that they're "fixing" patients.
-But they're not.
+But that's unlikely.
 They usually have an emotional response when I suggest that they tell patients the truth.
 Something like:

 "You're in the right place.
 We've helped a lot of people with problems just like yours.
-And while relief from this sort of thing is practically routine, you actually have a problem that is going to require some type of ongoing supportive care for the rest of your life.
+And while relief from this sort of thing is practically routine, you actually have a problem that will require some type of ongoing supportive care for the rest of your life.

 "I know that's not what you wanted to hear, but based on the pictures we took of your spine, you've had this problem for some time.
 Probably years.
 Long before your symptoms appeared.